 If you like this straight-talking, no-frolics approach and want to see more of Smith, she’s also produced professional videos named Walking with Jessica Smith.

 35. Rob Lipsett

-Irish vlogger Rob Lipsett is one of the biggest fitness and lifestyle vloggers in the UK.
-If you’re looking for a discussion-based channel with plenty of workout vlogs, Lipsett’s channel is the one for you.
+Irish vlogger Rob Lipsett is one of the biggest fitness and lifestyle vloggers in the game.
+If you’re looking for a discussion-based channel with plenty of workout vlogs, Lipsett’s channel is well worth checking out.